MayKeziah/MayKeziah.github.io/README.md

 </center>

 ## About Me
-A software engineer located in the greater Seattle area of Washington.
-Bachelor's degree in Computer Science and Software Engineering at the University of Washington Bothell obtained in June 2021.
+I'm a software engineer located in the greater Seattle area of Washington.
+I earned a Bachelor's degree in Computer Science and Software Engineering at the University of Washington Bothell in June 2021.

 What am I learning today:
  - Usability Engineering